 Lets You Know What You Need

-- About half a liter of gas is released through the five to 20 farts a day the average person has.
+- About half a liter of gas is released through the average person’s five to 20 farts daily.

 - The typical chemical makeup of human gas is 59 percent nitrogen, 21 percent hydrogen, 9 percent carbon dioxide, 7 percent methane, and 4 percent oxygen.

-- Foods rich in complex carbohydrates are known to cause more gas, including beans, artichokes, dairy products, sweet potatoes, wheat, soy, and nuts.
+- Foods rich in complex carbohydrates cause more gas, including beans, artichokes, dairy products, sweet potatoes, wheat, soy, and nuts.